 Most Grand Canyon visitors stay at the south rim and never venture down the canyon.
 And out of those who make it to the canyon, only a fraction sees the north rim.

 So if you are up to it, and after long planning and training, start your trek from the North Kaibab trailhead (North Rim) and start descending 6000 feet for about 14 miles.

-After a long needed rest and some exploring at the bottom of the canyon, you will connect with the Bright Angle trail and start climbing to the south rim.
+After a long needed rest and some exploring at the bottom of the canyon, you will connect with the Bright Angel trail and start climbing to the south rim.